 What will that something be?
 Do you fear your ability to enjoy retirement and worry about feelings of being useless to society?

 The most natural way to counteract that is…well, to feel useful to yourself!
-It’s to find plan your own life, to layout your own markers for success, and come up with creative ways to fulfill those needs.
+It’s to find a plan for your own life, to lay out your own markers for success, and come up with creative ways to fulfill those needs.

 It’s just like being a generalist in your own startup—your life after work.
 You need a mix of skills and interests to be successful in this phase of life.

 It’s this transition from generalist when young and developing your skills, to a specialist in your prime earning years, and back to generalist to find different areas of fulfillment later in life that I think is the most valuable nugget of insight from my discussion about generalists vs specialists with Jenni.

 Life is more exciting when you can do a variety of novel things.
 Having a mixed set of skills is a good plan.

 But, when it comes to building your wealth, it’s smart to be really good at something.

 There are a lot of specialists out there earning great wages.
 And while the top-tier folks tend to be generalists, there are not very many of them.

 And for our last piece of the puzzle.
 I believe there’s a spectrum between being a specialist and a generalist.

 Although this article examines the specialist vs generalist comparison as if they are dichotomous, I believe that people do not neatly fit into one singular category in a binary manner.
 Just like we don’t have perfect introverts or perfect extroverts, most people fall along the spectrum between being the idealized specialist or generalist.